Randomization

 Pages

 Page randomization is managed at the block level.
-Every question and page in a survey resides within a block.
-By default, all questions are added to a single block, but you can organize your survey into sections by placing pages in multiple blocks.
-Learn more about this in the Blocks article.
+By default, all pages live in a single block, but you can organize your survey into multiple blocks.
+See the Blocks article for more.

-1. Hover over a block in the navigation panel and click the options menu icon (More Menu).
+1. Hover over a block in the navigation panel and click the options icon (More Menu).

 The block options menu is opened and the randomize pages toggle is on.